scalefocus/Flex-ios/README.md

 ```

-AppId - identifier of the application.
+AppId - identifier of the application in the app console

 BaseUrl - strings provider service url

-Secret - used for authentication for calls to the library (This is the secret used when creating the app in the console)
+Secret - This is the secret used when creating the app in the console.
+It is used for authentication for calls to the library together with the AppId.
+For more info read the description of ShaValue.

-Domains - these are all domain names
+Domains - these are all domain names that you have in the app console

-ShaValue -  this is hashed AppId + Secret String with SHA256 algorithm.
+ShaValue -  this is hashed AppId + Secret String with SHA256 algorithm that is used for the X-Authorization header.
+Easiest way to get this value is to use any of the SHA256 online generators.
+Just paste the AppId and the Secret next to each other and the generator will do the rest

 After that all you need is to import Flexx: